Lushious Massacr: Activism

-The topics of immigration and immigrant rights are frequent mentions of activism in Massacr content.
+The topics of immigration and immigrant rights are frequent mentions of activism in Massacr's content.
 In 2019, Massacr created a political commentary video at the Mexico–United States border wall in Brownsville, using makeup application as a form of protest against the Trump administration's immigration policies and the declaration of a national emergency at the border.

-LGBTQ rights, specifically Trans rights, are a major focus of advocacy in Massacr's YouTube videos.
-In 2019, Massacr commented on the case of Camila Díaz Córdova, a Salvadoran Trans woman who was murdered in her home country after being deported from the U.S. following a rejected asylum petition.
+LGBTQ rights, specifically trans rights, are a major focus of Massacr's advocacy.
+In 2019, she commented on the case of Camila Díaz Córdova, a Salvadoran trans woman who was murdered in her home country after being deported from the U.S. following a rejected asylum petition.
 In March 2025, Massacr spoke at the Queer and Trans Liberation March in Dallas, where she addressed a crowd of hundreds gathered in response to anti-LGBTQ legislation and policies.
-In her speech, she stated, "Remember what it took us to get to this point.
-It hasn't been easy.
-We have paid a hefty price to exist, and we will be damned if it's going to be taken away from us."
+In October 2025, Massacr was honored by the Los Angeles LGBT Center at its annual Queerceañera celebration.
 She has been recognized as part of the broader LGBTQ+ advocacy community in the Rio Grande Valley.

+In May 2026, Massacr served as the keynote speaker at the 21st Annual Pride Grad Celebration at California State University, Los Angeles, hosted by the university's Gender & Sexuality Resource Center and the Cross Cultural Center.
+In June 2026, Masscar was a featured performer at the OUTLOUD Music Festival at WeHo Pride.

+Personal life

+Massacr is the matriarch of the Haus of Massacr, a drag family in which she serves as drag mother to Mija Massacr and drag grandmother to Miz Tonz Massacr.